huobazi/dackup/README.md

 ## Configuration

-Use the subcommand ``` new ``` to generate a task config file, You can view the [mockup config file](https://github.com/huobazi/dackup/blob/master/perform-config-mockup.config)
+Use the subcommand ``` new ``` to generate a task config file, such as [mockup config file](https://github.com/huobazi/dackup/blob/master/perform-config-mockup.config)

 ```bash
 $ /your_path/dackup new my_first_task